developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 This Managed Configuration allows an Administrator using an EMM to specify the type of threat that is monitored when the value ***Detect*** is chosen for the Managed Configuration**Threat Management - Action**.

-- If the value ***Max Password Attempts*** is chosen, then the Threat Management System is configured to monitor password entry attempts and the threat is considered to be detected if the maximum number of unsuccessful password entry attempts are made without an intervening successful password entry.
+- If the value ***Max Password Attempts*** is chosen, the Threat Management System is configured to monitor password entry attempts and the threat is considered to be detected if the maximum number of unsuccessful password entry attempts are made without an intervening successful password entry.

-- If the value ***MDM Client Removal*** is chosen, then the Threat Management System is configured to monitor the device and detect if a specific Android Package Name is ever uninstalled from the device.
+- If the value ***MDM Client Removal*** is chosen, the Threat Management System is configured to monitor the device and detect if a specific Android Package Name is ever uninstalled from the device.
 The additional Managed Configuration **Threat Management - Action Detect Threat Type MDM Client Removal Package Name** MUST be specified to identify the Package Name that is monitored.
 While this is typically used to detect the removal of the MDM Client, which would render a managed device unmanaged, it could be used to detect the removal of any one Android Package if detection of the removal of an MDM Agent is not required.

-- If the value ***Externally Detected*** is chosen, then the Threat Management System is configured to listen for indication from an application on the device that can itself provide a way of detecting an signaling any threat not otherwise known to the Threat Management System.
+- If the value ***Externally Detected*** is chosen, the Threat Management System is configured to listen for indication from an application on the device that can itself provide a way of detecting an signaling any threat not otherwise known to the Threat Management System.
 The Threat Management System considers the threat to have been detected whenever it is signaled by the external application.

-- If the value ***Exchange Active Sync Command*** is chosen, then the Threat Management System is configured to handle a threat detected and signaled by a connection to an Exchange Active Sync Server via an Exchange Active Sync Client on the device.
+- If the value ***Exchange Active Sync Command*** is chosen, the Threat Management System is configured to handle a threat detected and signaled by a connection to an Exchange Active Sync Server through an Exchange Active Sync Client on the device.

-- If the value ***Device is Rooted*** is chosen, then the Threat Management System is configured to monitor the device to see if it has been rooted.
+- If the value ***Device is Rooted*** is chosen, the Threat Management System is configured to monitor the device to see if it has been rooted.
 Root detection mechanism seek to identify common exploits that could grant an escalated privileges to an untrusted application that might use them to compromise the security or privacy of the device.

 ### Threat Management - Action Detect Countermeasures